 - Precise Cook Sensor Technology

-We hope this list of the best convection microwaves will have you saving space, and cooking up a storm.
+As a result, we hope this list of the best convection microwaves will have you saving space, and cooking up a storm.
 Which was your favorite microwave oven combo?
 Have you used a convection microwave combo before?

 If you want to stay in touch with what is hot in the kitchen, sign up to our mailing list, where you can stay on the pulse of all the latest kitchen trends, and gain access to exclusive offers and special members prices.